Ricky-G/Ricky-G/README.md

 # 💫 Hello there!
 I'm Ricky.

-🔭 I’m currently working on all things to do with Azure
+🔭 I’m currently working on all things to do with Azure && Azure AI Foundry
 <br>
 👯 I’m currently learning all sorts of things .NET MAUI, AKS and all things app-dev and Azure Open AI services
 <br>